MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

 ### <a name="setting-filters-in-reports-batch-jobs-and-xmlports"></a>Setting Filters in Reports, Batch Jobs, and XMLports

 For reports and XMLports, the filters are visible directly on the request page.
 The request page displays the last used filters according to your selection in the **Use default values from** field.
-For more information, see [Using Saved Settings](ui-work-report.md#SavedSettings).
+For more information, see [Use Saved Settings](ui-work-report.md#SavedSettings).

 The main **Filter** section shows the default filter fields that you use to delimit which records to include in the report or XMLport.
 To add a filter, choose the **+ Filter** action.
 Then, type the name of the field that you want to filter by, or pick a field from the drop-down list.